 Finance’s role in value-based care How do you create greater financial predictability for your agency in a value-based care environment?
 Billing and finance managers are being asked to manage the financial health of their organizations with less revenue predictability amidst much more complex payment models.
 In a fee-for-service payment model, the equation was predictable: staff […]Learn More

-C-Suite’s role in value-based care How do you navigate organizational change in a value-based care environment?
+The C-Suite’s role in value-based care How do you navigate organizational change in a value-based care environment?
 In moving from fee-for-service to value-based care, C-level executives face a substantive organizational change management opportunity.
-The types of change they may address include: business processes, staffing models, revenue projections, program mix, and populations served, among other people, process, […]Learn More
+The types of change they may address include: business processes, staffing models, revenue projections, program mix, and populations served, among other people, […]Learn More

 The provider’s role in value-based care Would you like to create a greater impact in the time you have with your clients?
 In the new healthcare economy, providers are being asked to do more with less, including spending less time with their clients.
 With as little as 15 minutes to deliver care to each client, […]Learn More